parveezkhanw/zk-shark/README.md

 ```

 This script will deploy the `CustomCircuitVerifier.sol` contract on the Mumbai network, generate a proof from the circuit intermediaries using `generateProof()`, generate calldata with `generateCallData()`, and finally, call `verifyProof()` on the verifier contract with the calldata deployed to Mumbai.

-## Acknowledgement 🌟

-This project is part of the [MetaCrafters](https://www.metacrafters.io/) assessment, and it has been a great learning experience.